imtiyazzaman1/anagram/README.md

 ## How to Use The Application
 Upon the loading `main.rb`, the user is prompted to enter a word.
 This is case insensitive but must contain only letters - entering any numbers of special characters will cause the program to throw an error.

 After entering a word, the user is prompted to enter the file name of the file they wish to check against.
-This file must be a `txt` file located in the roor of the directory - if the file is not found, it will throw an error.
+This file must be a `txt` file located in the root of the directory - if the file is not found, it will throw an error.

 If the program finds any anagrams they will the be displayed.